 Approaching two complete strangers in need and offering to transport their goods was the easy part, believe it or not.
 For some reason, however, I now became a little nervous when it came to my explanation as to why I had wanted to help them.

-I dug into my pocket and found a tract and then softly informed them that as a Christian I had wanted to help them and this was my way of doing it.
+I dug into my pocket and found a gospel tract and then gently informed them that as a Christian I had wanted to help them and this was my way of doing it.

-They looked a little bemused and possibly uncomfortable too, but I had said what I wanted to say and felt better for doing this.
+They looked a little bemused and possibly uncomfortable too, but I had said what I wanted to say and felt better for doing so.

 What I did on that day was a one-off and I certainly would not encourage women or vulnerable people to do this.